awsdocs/aws-parallelcluster-user-guide/doc_source/pcluster.update.md

 Specifies the alternative configuration file to use\.
 Defaults to `~/.parallelcluster/config`\.

+`--force`
+Enables an update even if one or more settings has a blocking change, or that an outstanding action is required \(such as stopping the compute fleet\) before the update can proceed\.
+This should not be combined with the `--yes` argument\.

 `-r REGION, --region REGION`
 Specifies the Region to connect to\.

+`-nr, --norollback`
+Disables AWS CloudFormation stack rollback on error\.
+Defaults to `False`\.

 `-nw, --nowait`
 Indicates not to wait for stack events after executing a stack command\.
-Defaults to `False`\.

-`-nr, --norollback`
-Disables AWS CloudFormation stack rollback on error\.
 Defaults to `False`\.

 `-t CLUSTER_TEMPLATE, --cluster-template CLUSTER_TEMPLATE`